Human behavior can be defined in many ways:

 Lack of Common Experience: This is the greatest barrier to communication.
 Instructors should tailor their dialogue to match the varying experience levels of different pilots.

 Communication skills must be developed through experience and practice.
-For instructors, this means role-playing, the use of effective listening and questioning techniques, experience in actual instruction, and continued professional development.
+For instructors, this means role-playing, using effective listening and questioning techniques, gaining experience in actual instruction, and continued professional development.

 Role-playing provides aspiring instructors with experience in instructional communication.
 The instructor candidate assumes the teaching role, instructing their peers as if they were learners.